Tropical cyclogenesis: Mediterranean and Black Seas

 Storms that appear similar to tropical cyclones in structure sometimes occur in the Mediterranean Sea.
-Examples of these "Mediterranean tropical cyclones" formed in September 1947, September 1969, September 1973, August 1976, January 1982, September 1983, December 1984, December 1985, October 1994, January 1995, October 1996, September 1997, December 2005, September 2006, November 2011, November 2014, November 2017, September 2018, September 2020, November and December 2020.
+Notable examples of these "Mediterranean tropical cyclones" include an unnamed system in September 1969, Leucosia in 1982, Celeno in 1995, Cornelia in 1996, Querida in 2006, Rolf in 2011, Qendresa in 2014, Numa in 2017, Ianos in 2020, and Daniel in 2023.
 However, there is debate on whether these storms were tropical in nature.

 The Black Sea has, on occasion, produced or fueled storms that begin cyclonic rotation, and that appear to be similar to tropical-like cyclones observed in the Mediterranean.
 Two of these storms reached tropical storm and subtropical storm intensity in August 2002 and September 2005 respectively.

 Elsewhere

-Tropical cyclogenesis is extremely rare in the far southeastern Pacific Ocean, due to the cold sea-surface temperatures generated by the Humboldt Current, and also due to unfavorable wind shear; as such, there are no records of a tropical cyclone impacting western South America.
-However, several systems have been observed developing in the region east of 120°W, which is the official eastern boundary of the South Pacific basin.
+Tropical cyclogenesis is extremely rare in the far southeastern Pacific Ocean, due to the cold sea-surface temperatures generated by the Humboldt Current, and also due to unfavorable wind shear; as such, Cyclone Yaku in March 2023 is the only known instance of a tropical cyclone impacting western South America.
+Besides Yaku, there have been several other systems that have been observed developing in the region east of 120°W, which is the official eastern boundary of the South Pacific basin.
 On May 11, 1983, a tropical depression developed near 110°W, which was thought to be the easternmost forming South Pacific tropical cyclone ever observed in the satellite era.
 In mid-2015, a rare subtropical cyclone was identified in early May, slightly near Chile, even further east than the 1983 tropical depression.
 This system was unofficially dubbed Katie by researchers.
 Another subtropical cyclone was identified at 77.8 degrees longitude west in May 2018, just off the coast of Chile.
 This system was unofficially named Lexi by researchers.
 A subtropical cyclone was spotted just off the Chilean coast in January 2022, named Humberto by researchers.

 Vortices have been reported off the coast of Morocco in the past.
 However, it is debatable if they are truly tropical in character.

 Tropical activity is also extremely rare in the Great Lakes.
 However, a storm system that appeared similar to a subtropical or tropical cyclone formed in September 1996 over Lake Huron.
 The system developed an eye-like structure in its center, and it may have briefly been a subtropical or tropical cyclone.

+In March 1977, a cyclone formed in the Bering Sea with peak winds of 60 m/s and a measured pressure of 970 mbar.
+The storm exhibited many characteristics of tropical cyclones, included a well-defined eye, similar thermodynamics, and a symmetrical cloud structure.